List of Yash Raj Films films: Films produced

 Hrithik Roshan has worked with Yash Raj Films on four projects, beginning with Mujhse Dosti Karoge!
 (2002).

 Kajol played the lead role in Dilwale Dulhania Le Jayenge (1995) — the film with the longest theatrical run in Indian cinema history.

-Rani Mukerji has worked with Yash Raj Films on thirteen projects, beginning with Mujhse Dosti Karoge!
+Rani Mukerji has worked with Yash Raj Films on fourteen projects, beginning with Mujhse Dosti Karoge!
 (2002).

 Preity Zinta starred in three of the company's productions in the 2000s.

 Abhishek Bachchan played the lead role in the Dhoom franchise (2004–13).

 Saif Ali Khan has played leading roles in seven of the company's films.

+Akshay Kumar has collaborated with the company on four projects, beginning with Yeh Dillagi (1994).